codexgq/startbootstrap-creative-codexgq/README.md

 #### Master, Minified and Obfuscated Versions

 There are master, minified and obfuscated versions created at startbootstrap-creative-codexgq theme for your mind games and puzzles.
-Please refer to the source code to choose.
+Please refer to the source code to inspect and choose.

 - [Master](https://github.com/codexgq/startbootstrap-creative-codexgq/blob/master/src/custom/mdoc/master.mdoc)
 - [Minified](https://github.com/codexgq/startbootstrap-creative-codexgq/blob/master/src/custom/mdoc/minified.mdoc)